impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 From now on, when I analyze a command, I'll first analyze the spec file so that we can see what's tested.
 I'll then analyze the command itself, so we can recall the spec file and see whether any functionality is missing tests.
 If so, that could be a good candidate for a PR to the RBENV repo.

-That said, a quick glance at the `/test` folder shows that [not all commands have specs](https://github.com/rbenv/rbenv/tree/baf7656d2f1570a3b2d5a7e70d5bfcc52fe0428a/test).
+That said, a quick glance at the `/test` folder shows that [not all commands have specs](https://github.com/rbenv/rbenv/tree/baf7656d2f1570a3b2d5a7e70d5bfcc52fe0428a/test){:target="_blank" rel="noopener"}.
 For example, the next command that I'm due to examine (`rbenv-completions`) does not have a corresponding `completions.bats` file.
 Nor do the `rbenv root` or `rbenv whence` commands, apparently.
 Writing some could potentially be an interesting exercise.
 We'll cross that bridge when we get to it.

 (stopping here for the day; 32154 words)